William Higgins (director)

+William Higgins, also known as "Wim Hof" (December 19, 1942 – December 21, 2019), was an American independent director of gay pornographic films who had been operating in the Czech Republic since 1996.

+Biography

-William Higgins, also known as "Wim Hof" (December 19, 1942 – December 21, 2019), was an American independent director of gay pornographic films who based his businesses in the Czech Republic since 1996.
-He started his career as a porn director and producer in Fort Lauderdale, Florida, when sellers of pornographic movies, including Falcon refused to mail them to customers in many southeastern states for legal reasons.
+Higgins started his career as a porn director and producer in Fort Lauderdale, Florida, when sellers of pornographic movies, including Falcon refused to mail them to customers in many southeastern states for legal reasons.
 In addition, he said in an interview, that gay porn movies were "so bad" that he decided to begin making them himself.
 In 1978, he was busted and his premises raided.
 Although the charges were later dropped, Higgins decided to go on a "world tour" looking for a better legal environment for his films.
 After rejecting Australia and Thailand as new venues, he settled in Amsterdam, where his distributor was, and later relocated to Prague, a less expensive city.
 Although the legal climate in the U.S. has changed, he had no interest in returning.
+He admittedly moved to Prague because male actors are more flexible (such as straight men willing to go gay for money), but saw the rise of internet porn as the end of the traditional gay porn production studio.

 His first film, A Married Man, was produced in 1974.
 He went on to produce over 140 internationally distributed titles.
 His films won several Grabby Awards and he is in the GayVN Awards Hall of Fame.
 He was also the founder of the film production company Catalina Video.

 Higgins died on December 21, 2019, of a heart attack.